CalculatedContent/WeightWatcher/README.md

 ### Layer Details:

-WW computes several Scale and Shape metrics for each layer Weight matrix **W**.
+WW computes several Scale and Shape metrics for each layer Weight matrix **W**, as described in our papers (see below)

 These are reported in a **details dataframe**,  including:

 #### Scale Metrics